jetify-com/devbox/plugins/README.md

 #### `services` *object*

 A map of services that your plugin exposes to the user through `devbox services`.
 Services should have a `start` command and `stop` command defined so that Devbox can safely start and stop your service.
+You can optionally specify a `port` for Devbox to use along with automatic port forwarding in Devbox Cloud

 For more details, see our [Services Documentation](https://www.jetpack.io/devbox/docs/guides/services/)